// Research & sources

 Composite / ArtBound Initiative — March 2026

 Survey data across creative and technology industries showing organizational redesign as the first wave of AI disruption.
 By August 2025, 28% of companies encouraged AI use, 11% required it.
-Entry-level positions see the greatest disruption.
 Shift from large specialized teams to smaller hybrid groups working alongside AI systems.

 2026 AI Trends: What Leaders Need to Know to Stay Competitive